Hanne Verbruggen (athlete)

 Hanne Verbruggen (born 27 May 1993) is a Belgian long-distance runner.
-She represented Belgium at the 2020 Summer Olympics in the women's marathon.
+She represented Belgium at the 2020 and 2024 Summer Olympics in the women's marathon.

 Career

+Vebruggen won multiple Belgian titles over several distances on the track and on the road.
+In July 2017 she was the Belgian track champion over 5000 metres, in August of that same year, she won the Belgium championship 10km road race, and a month later, she won the national title in the half marathon.

-In July 2018, Verbruggen competed at the 2018 Belgian Athletics Championships and won a silver medal in the 5,000 metres and gold medal in the 10,000 metres.
-In August 2019, she competed at the 2019 Belgian Athletics Championships and won a silver medal in the 5000 metres.
-In August 2020, she competed at the 2020 Belgian Athletics Championships in the 10,000 metres and won a gold medal.
+In May 2018, Verbruggen competed at the 2018 Belgian Athletics Championships and won a silver medal in the 5,000 metres and gold medal in the 10,000 metres.
+In August 2019, she won for the second time the Belgium championship 10km road race, and later that month she competed at the 2019 Belgian Athletics Championships and won a silver medal in the 5000 metres.
+In September 2020, she competed at the 2020 Belgian Athletics Championships in the 10,000 metres and won a gold medal.
+In March 2023 she won her second national title in the half marathon.

+Verbruggen represented Belgium at the 2022 European Athletics Championships in Munich, Germany, finishing 8th in the marathon, and at the 2024 European Athletics Championships in Rome, Italy, finishing 30th in the half marathon.

+She also participated at the 2023 World Athletics Championships in Budapest, Hungary, finishing 39th in the marathon.

 Verbruggen represented Belgium at the 2020 Summer Olympics in the women's marathon and finished in 49th place.
+4 years later, she finished 19th in the women's marathon at the 2024 Summer Olympics in Paris, France, the best ever finish in an Olympic marathon for a Belgian women up to that time.

+Personal life

+Verbruggen is a full-time science teacher in the Middenschool in Halle, Belgium.

+An amateur throughout her whole athletics career, she would take unpaid leave to prepare for the Olympics, financing her training camps and sporting materials by selling cakes.